J-Pinos3/AppsMoviles_2023/Readme.md

-# CV mobile application made with ionic and angular
+# CV chat mobile application made with ionic and angular